Anomalous symmetries of classifiable C*-algebras: Introduction

 \begin{theorem} Let $G$ be a finite group and let $\omega \in Z^3(G, \T)$ be any 3-cocycle.
 There exists an $\omega$-anomalous action of $G$ on the UHF algebra $\bigotimes_{k \in \N} \M_{|G|}$. \end{theorem}

-The strategy for proving this result is to adapt Vaughan Jones' construction of $\omega$-anomalous actions of finite groups on $\R$ (\cite{JON80}) to the $\rm{C}^*$-setting and computing the Bratteli diagram of the resulting approximately finite-dimensional $\rm{C}^*$-algebra.
+The strategy for proving this result is to adapt Vaughan Jones' construction of $\omega$-anomalous actions of finite groups on $\R$ (\cite{JON80}) to the $\rm{C}^*$-setting.
 We make use of a technical simplification of Vaughan Jones' argument recently obtained by Corey Jones in his study of anomalous actions on commutative $\rm{C}^*$-algebras and their stabilisations (\cite{JO20}).
 As a corollary of Theorem \ref{thm:UHF-converse}, we obtain $\omega$-anomalous actions of $G$ on the Jacelon--Razak algebra $\mathcal{W}$ (\cite{Jac13}), and $\omega$-anomalous actions of $G$ on the Cuntz algebras $\mathcal{O}_{|G|}$ and $\mathcal{O}_{2}$ (which can also be obtained using \cite{Iz93, Iz98}).

 We have chosen to present our main results in the language of anomalous actions and highlight the close connections with group actions.
 However, our results can also be formulated in the more general setting of \emph{$\rm{C}^*$-tensor categories} (see Section \ref{sec:UTC} for full definitions).
 This provides a common framework for studying group actions, anomalous group actions, and the more general notions of symmetry arising from subfactor theory (\cite{Mug03,PO94,PIS18,LORO97,KAEV98,JOPE19}).